 BUT what does this mean for you on a day-to-day basis as treasury practitioners?

 What skills do you need to master in order to cope with these evolving pressures?

 What skills do you need to consider as leaders in the industry today, to ensure that your teams are future-proofed and ready to take on these challenges?

 Well after many months of research and many hours of in-depth discussion with some of the most high-profile treasurers in the industry, we have compiled the ultimate skills assessment tool which we are calling…”THE TREASURY SKILLS WHEEL”

 The ‘Treasury Skills Wheel’ is made up of 12 key skills and qualities a treasurer needs that have also been identified as critical to success.
 Skills that every treasury professional should aim to master as part of their long-term career success.
 The skills are broken down into two categories:

 - Hard Skills – classified as ‘teachable’ skills or those that are easy to quantify, and;

 - Soft Skills – which are a combination of people skills, personality traits and attitudes

-The mix and required amount of expertise within each skill will vary depending on your level of experience and the type and scope of role you are performing, but the principal here is that by ensuring a full breadth of expertise across each of these core skills – you will ensure you de-risk your future and remain ‘future-proofed’ for the market changes that lie ahead.
+The mix and required amount of expertise within each skill will vary depending on your level of experience and the type and scope of the role you are performing, but the principle here is ensuring a full breadth of expertise across each of these core skills – you will ensure you de-risk your future and remain ‘future-proofed’ for the market changes that lie ahead.

 Today, the world of treasury and technology go hand-in-hand.
 As treasury professionals, you need to embrace these developments and recognise the value it can add to the industry and to your roles.
 It allows you to streamline processes and move to more efficient ways of working.
 By developing a breadth of systems and technology expertise you will be in far greater demand.